 During class you will only work according to your own energy levels, and will be supported by our experienced teacher Ali Woozley who is also a midwife and a mum.

-Pregnancy Yoga classes provide a nurturing environment for pregnant women to share and embrace their journey through pregnancy and early motherhood.
+Pregnancy Yoga classes provide a nurturing environment for those who are pregnant to share and embrace their journey through pregnancy and early parenthood.

-These classes are wholly focused on your needs and experiences as a pregnant woman, you can find valuable support from other students and from our teachers.
+These classes are wholly focused on your needs and experiences during pregnancy, where you can find valuable support from other students and from our teachers.

 When Can I Start Pregnancy Yoga?